novicatepic/PJ1/README.md

-# PJ1-project
+# C++ course-Project

-This project is about a platform for students and it is a console application.
+This project involves the development of a platform for students, implemented as a console application.

-User of the system has username and password and user can attend multiple courses.
-In each of the course user can be a student or a teacher.
-Student can send a request to attend a course which has to be accepted by teacher on that course.
-Each user can be a friend with any of the other users.
-To become a friend with other users, concrete user has to send them a friend request, and other user who received that request can either accept that request or decline it.
-If he accepted the request, than two users become friends.
-User can send message to other user in the system only if two of them are friends.
-Also, every student can chat with teachers, if the student is assigned to those courses.
-Messages are saved in the inbox of the user.
-The main idea of the program can be shown in four steps: 1) application starts, 2) user A enters credentials and is allowed to use the system if the credentials are valid, 3) user A sends a message to user B and logs out of the system, 4) user B signs in and checks a message that user A sent.
+Users of the system are required to have a username and password.
+They can enroll in multiple courses, where each course may have either student or teacher roles.
+Students can request to join a course, and their request must be approved by the respective teacher of that course.
+Users can establish friendships with other users by sending friend requests.
+When a user receives a friend request, they can either accept or decline it.
+Upon acceptance, the two users become friends.
+Messaging between users is only possible if they are friends.
+Students can also communicate with teachers, but only for courses in which they are enrolled.
+Message records are stored in the user's inbox.

+The program's main flow can be summarized in four steps:

+The application starts.
+User A logs in with valid credentials, gaining access to the system.
+User A sends a message to User B and then logs out.
+User B logs in and checks the received message from User A.
-Administrator of the system can add, modify or remove courses and users.
-Data persistence is enabled in the system, so the state of the system is saved even if application closes.
-After opening the application, serialized data are loaded and data in the system is the same as it was before closing the application.
+Administrators of the system have the authority to add, modify, or remove courses and users.
+The system incorporates data persistence, ensuring that the system state is preserved even if the application is closed.
+Serialized data is loaded upon reopening the application, maintaining the previous state.

-It is possible to compare two courses in the application: find union, intersection or difference between sets of students that attend a specific course, or students that passed an exam.
-Also, it is possible to filter messages in inbox.
-Filtering is done by using a specific string to search a message.
+The application provides functionality to compare two courses, including finding the union, intersection, or difference between sets of students attending a specific course or those who have passed an exam.
+Additionally, users can filter messages in their inbox using specific search strings.

-Last two paragraphs in PJ1 2021—22 Projektni zadatak.pdf are not implemented in this project.
+Please note that the last two paragraphs described in "PJ1 2021—22 Projektni zadatak.pdf" have not been implemented in this project.

-Programming language used for this project is C++.
-Only standard library and STL were allowed in this project and test data was required so the application could be tested.
+The programming language used for this project is C++.
+Only the standard library and STL were utilized, and test data was integrated to facilitate testing.
+For the Serbian language specification, you can refer to "PJ1 2021—22 Projektni zadatak.pdf."
-If you want to check out specification in Serbian language, read PJ1 2021—22 Projektni zadatak.pdf.